sara-sabr/ITStrategy/Strategies/UmbrellaFund.md

 #### Vision

+New processes created through a lean approach to product management through this fund will be leveraged to drastically increase the efficiency of ESDC's IT services

+#### Mission

-Allow the creation of new agile procedures for approval, software, and hardware onboarding which self manages all resource sand funding with the intent of trialing new ways of working for the benefit of the organization.
+The umbrella fund is to provide self managed funding for the IT Strategy team with the intent of trialing new ways of working for approving more rapidly software and hardware onboarding.
+These trials will work with the right stakeholders to identify unnecessary processes and to automate as much as possible the ones that are necessary.

 #### Implementation